The move towards organic farming methods: GLI policy analysts meet stakeholders at the Organic World Congress

-The Organic World Congress (OWC) is held to promote and celebrate the inevitable turning of global agriculture to organic farming methods and to measure progress.
-This open forum offers a global platform for exchange, benefitting a number of different organic stakeholders, including local and global organic movements, farmers, governments, international development agencies, policy-makers, researchers, scientists, and trade.
+Held in New Delhi, India in November 2017, the Organic World Congress (OWC) promotes and celebrates the inevitable turning of global agriculture to organic farming methods and to measure progress.
+This open forum offered a global platform for exchange, benefitting a number of different organic stakeholders, including local and global organic movements, farmers, governments, international development agencies, policy-makers, researchers, scientists, and trade.

-This event will provide a forum for those interested in sustainable agriculture, sustainable supply chains and trade to interact with policy makers and practitioners alike in fruitful ways that will enrich their professional experience and research skills.
-As a part of this experience, students will engage with agriculture in the Indian context through visits to farms around New Delhi.
+This event provided a forum for those interested in sustainable agriculture, sustainable supply chains and trade to interact with policy makers and practitioners alike in fruitful ways that will enrich their professional experience and research skills.

 • In-depth exposure to organic farming in India along with one-stop access to global thinking, research and practice on organic farming from around the world.

 • Ready access to work being done by governments worldwide to convert agriculture to organic methods